Chief Executive Officer

 He holds a bachelor’s degree in French and Spanish from the University of Surrey and a master’s degree in French and Spanish translation, and speaks Portuguese.

-Sofia Melis is Head of Client Relationships at OMFIF.
+Sofia Melis is Head of OMFIF USA.
 Melis looks after OMFIF’s relationships with global public and private financial institutions such as central banks, sovereign funds, pensions funds, hedge funds and asset managers.

 Prior to working at OMFIF Melis was Member Journey Manager for The Chartered Quality Institute, where she was responsible for the engagement and retention of around 20,000 members.